grokit/grokit.github.io/README.md

 This is open-source, under **MIT license**, EXCEPT for:

 - Sound / music (rabbit_in_underworld/sounds/\*).
-This are not by me, therefore, their original license applies.
+Those are not by me, therefore, their original license applies.
 Their license is contained in the node.md file in that directory.

 ## License Details